KiloWattas/MS-OfficeHub/README.md

 Scripts had been written in <code>Python 3.11.1</code> and tested on <code>Windows 10 22H2</code> machine.

 **USAGE: Download the folder containing scripts for downloading and activating MS Office.
-Run <code>Manager.py</code> and follow instruction in the script.'**
+Run <code>Manager.py</code> and follow instructions in the script.**

 DISCLAIMER: The scripts for KMS activation proveded here are meant to be used as a template that should be modified for use with the license You purchased.
 The scripts intended purpose is to make extensive deployments to multiple machines easier.
 I do not take any responsibility for damages that rise from use or failure to use provided software.